eclab/edisyn/README.md

 3. Choose "Allow Apps Downloaded from: ANYWHERE"
 4. Quit System Preferences

 Now you should be able to run Edisyn.
+If you ever feel uncomfortable with allowing arbitrary apps (don't), just change it in the System Preferences again.

-Please let me know if this works.
-Sadly, it's a whopping 70MB because it includes the Java VM.  :-(
+Let me know if this all works.

 ### Installation and Running on Windows